Vodafone Australia: Vodafone TV

 Vodafone TV™ is Vodafone's smart TV box powered by Android TV.
-It provides access to thousands of movies, shows and games from Google Play, YouTube, Netflix, AmazonPrime and other popular apps.
+It provides access to thousands of movies, shows and games from Google Play, YouTube, Netflix, Amazon Prime and other popular apps.

 Marketing and sponsorship

 Vodafone has been involved in a variety of sports sponsorships in Australia.
 From 1998 to 2004 Vodafone was the shirt sponsor for the Australian national rugby union team, the Wallabies.

 In 2010, Vodafone replaced Three as the shirt sponsor of the Australian national cricket team.

 Vodafone was the naming rights sponsor of Triple Eight Race Engineering in V8 Supercars from 2007 to 2012.
 The same year Vodafone terminated its cricket and motorsport sponsorships with the money saved reinvested into improving their mobile network and customer service.

 In 2015, Vodafone and the Garvan Institute of Medical Research launched Dreamlab, an app that allows users to perform tasks for Garvan's cancer projects by pooling their smartphones' computing power.
-The app is free and available is available on both the iPhone App Store and Google Play.
+The app is free and is available on both the iPhone App Store and Google Play.

 In 2017, Vodafone made a return to sports sponsorship in Australia, becoming the title sponsor of Super Rugby within Australia.
 In motorsport, Vodafone sponsored a BMW M6 GT3 in the 2017 Bathurst 12 Hour and reunited with Triple Eight Race Engineering for the 2019 event as the primary sponsor of the team's Mercedes-AMG GT3.
 Within Supercars, it became title sponsor of the safety car and the Gold Coast 600.
+Vodafone also signed a corporate partnership with BMW installing a Global Sim in each car hailed as a hall mark deal struck by Vodaphone according to Executive General Managers Scott Petty, Ruth McGill, Gerard Devan and Dan Lloyd.

 In 2020, Vodafone signed on as naming rights partner for Australia national cricket team home tests, including scheduled tours by heavyweights India and England.
 Vodafone also signed on as a partner of the Australia women's national cricket team and the Women's Big Bash League.